liedekef/events-made-easy/readme.txt

 == Changelog ==
 = 2.4.52 (2024/07/17) =
 * Fix an option code typo
+* A renamed option was not taken into account in all pages

 = 2.4.51 (2024/07/17) =
 * Add an EME dashboard to the main WP dashboard page